kwanjeeraw/grinn/README.md

 =========
 The internal graph database is a part of the Grinn software to compute the networks.
 Graph databases are available for Human, Arabidopsis, Mouse, Rat, Saccharomyces cerevisiae and Escherichia coli k-12.
 The human database is provided by default and can be accessed directly after package installation.

 Alternatively the graph databases can be installed <b>locally</b>.
-The graph databases are available at https://sourceforge.net/projects/grinn/files/grinnDatabases/.
+The graph databases are available on request.

 <b>Local database installation</b>
   1. Require Neo4j-community >= 2.2.0 for the internal graph database